TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 {% endcapture %}
 {% include candid-note.html content=note %}

 I've worked with a few services that weren't theoretically scalable.
-Retro-fitting scalability was a massive challenge that required a radical rethink, not just in the unscalable service itself, but in every other service that interacted with it.
+Retro-fitting scalability was a massive challenge that required a radical rethink, not just in the unscalable service itself, but in every other service that depends on it.

 ## 5. Right to Delete